akash-akya/vix/README.md

 | 4 | 31.339ms  | 604.712ms |
 | 5 | 32.526ms  | 605.553ms |

-Notice that the gain is significant for the subsequent repetition of the operation for Vix since vips  [caches the operations](https://libvips.github.io/libvips/API/current/VipsOperation.html).
+Notice that the gain is significant for the subsequent calls to the operation since vips [caches the operations](https://libvips.github.io/libvips/API/current/VipsOperation.html).

 ### Warning